 Best Time to Hike to Ice Lakes

-Ice Lakes can be reached at all time of the year.
-In the winter, the lake is a popular snowshoeing route and from mid-June through mid-October the trail is generally snow free and the weather is often warm and sunny.
+Ice Lakes can be reached at all times of the year.
+In the winter, the lake is a popular snowshoeing route and from mid-June through mid-October the trail is generally snow-free and the weather is often warm and sunny.

 That being said, June is the often dreaded mud season meaning it’s hikable but come prepared with the right hiking shoes and be sure to check the trail conditions (See trail conditions section below).

 July and August bring stunning weather and wildflowers are in bloom.
 Summer can often bring afternoon thunderstorms so start this hike early and keep an eye on the weather.

 September and October are prime hiking season in Colorado and starting in mid-September, fall colors make everything even more beautiful.
 On the other hand, fall can make conditions drier and less green than earlier in the season.